flutter/flutter/packages/flutter_tools/lib/src/android/README.md

 - Update the test cases in [create_test.dart](../../../test/commands.shard/permeable/create_test.dart) that test for a warning for Java/Gradle incompatibilities as needed
 (relevant tests should fail if you do not fix them preemptively).

+For more information about the latest version, check https://gradle.org/releases/.

 ### Kotlin Gradle Plugin
 When updating the Kotlin Gradle Plugin (KGP) version used in project templates (`templateKotlinGradlePluginVersion`), make sure that the framework integration & benchmark tests are running with at least this KGP version.

+For information aboout the latest version, check https://kotlinlang.org/docs/releases.html#release-details.

 ### Android Gradle Plugin
 When updating the Android Gradle Plugin (AGP) version used in project templates